-Bachelor of Liberal Arts Academic Standing
+Bachelor of Arts in Liberal Studies Academic Standing

-Students with a cumulative and semester GPA of 2.000 or better are considered in good academic standing.
-Good academic standing is required to be considered for some special requests at the School-level (such as participation in the Consortium of Universities) and for other requests at the program level (such as approval for certain internships and independent studies).
+Students must earn a cumulative GPA of 2.000 to be eligible for graduation.
 Georgetown does not round the GPA; thus, a student with a 1.999 cumulative GPA would not be allowed to graduate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.

 Students are placed on academic probation when (1) they earn one F or U in a single semester; or (2) when their cumulative GPA falls below 2.000.
 Unless they meet the criteria for termination, students remain on probation until their GPA improves to a 2.000 or better.

-Students placed on probation due to earning a grade of F or U in a single semester remain academically at-risk as students are terminated upon accumulating three F's or U's regardless of GPA.
+Students placed on probation due to earning a grade of F or U in a single semester, but have a cumulative GPA at or above 2.000 remain on probation into the next semester of enrollment.
+If they successfully complete the upcoming semester and do not otherwise meet additional conditions for probation and/or termination, the probationary period ends.
+However, students who earn even one F remain academically at-risk as students are terminated upon accumulating three F's or U's regardless of GPA.